2010–11 Chicago Blackhawks season: Regular season

-Goaltender Marty Turco made his Blackhawks debut on October 7, a 4–3 overtime loss against the Colorado Avalanche.
-His first Blackhawks win came on October 15, a 5–2 victory over the Columbus Blue Jackets.
 Defenseman Nick Leddy made his NHL debut on October 7, and he scored his first NHL goal on October 11.
 Evan Brophey made his NHL debut on October 23.
 Patrick Sharp had a record of 13 shots on goal, the highest shot total in a single game in Blackhawks history.
 Marian Hossa was named the NHL's Second Star of the Week for the week ending on October 18, and Duncan Keith was named Third Star of the Week for the week ending on November 1.